The Vermont Statutes Online

 (C) At the time and place specified in the notice, a public hearing shall be held.

-(5) Amendment during second review: Should the Board of Selectmen decide after the public hearing to amend the text of the proposed ordinance, the process and timetable shall revert back to second review with the new public hearing to be held in no less than 14, but no more than 28 days and all notice requirements to be met in subsection 4 above.
+(5) Amendment during second review.
+Should the Selectboard decide after the public hearing to amend the text of the proposed ordinance, the process and timetable shall revert back to second review with the new public hearing to be held in no less than 14, but no more than 28, days and all notice requirements to be met in subdivision (4) of this subsection.

-(A) Upon completion of the second review, the Board of Selectmen shall act to adopt or reject the ordinance.
+(A) Upon completion of the second review, the Selectboard shall act to adopt or reject the ordinance.

 (B) Failure to act in 14 days shall constitute a rejection.

-(e) Minor Amendments: An action classed by Board of Selectmen vote as a minor amendment, pursuant to subsection (c) of this section, may be adopted after the completion of first review.
+(e) Minor amendments.
+An action classed by Selectboard vote as a minor amendment, pursuant to subsection (c) of this section, may be adopted after the completion of first review.

-(1) To meet a public emergency affecting life, health, property, or the public peace, the Board of Selectmen may adopt one or more emergency ordinances.
+(1) To meet a public emergency affecting life, health, property, or the public peace, the Selectboard may adopt one or more emergency ordinances.

 (2) Emergency ordinances may not levy taxes; grant, renew, or extend a franchise; regulate the rate charged by any public utility for its services; or authorize the borrowing of money.

 (3) An emergency ordinance shall be exempt from the adoption procedures required for ordinances generally.
-However, it must be submitted in writing at a public meeting of the Board of Selectmen in a form consistent with other ordinances.
+However, it must be submitted in writing at a public meeting of the Selectboard in a form consistent with other ordinances.

 (4) An emergency ordinance must be clearly titled as such, contain a clear declaration of the emergency, describing it in specific terms.

-(5) An emergency ordinance may be adopted or rejected, with or without amendment, at the meeting at which it is introduced, but an affirmative vote of four Board of Selectmen is required for adoption.
+(5) An emergency ordinance may be adopted or rejected, with or without amendment, at the meeting at which it is introduced, but an affirmative vote of four Selectboard members is required for adoption.

 (6) Emergency ordinances shall be effective upon adoption unless the ordinance specifies otherwise.